-What It Means: Direct whale sightings by trained naturalists aboard vessels and surveyors on airplanes can confirm there are whales in the Channel.
+What It Means: Direct whale sightings by trained naturalists that are land-based and aboard vessels and surveyors on airplanes can confirm there are whales present.
 When whales are sighted, observers record date, time location, the number sighted, and species (if known).

-What It Doesn’t Mean: Surveys aren’t constant and aren’t guaranteed to cross paths of all the whales in the Channel, so a lack of sightings does not necessarily indicate that there are no whales present in the Channel.
+What It Doesn’t Mean: Surveys aren’t constant and aren’t guaranteed to cross paths of all the whales in the regions, so a lack of sightings does not necessarily indicate that there are no whales present

-How It Works: Naturalists and guides routinely cross the Channel aboard whale watching and tourism boats, looking for whales and opportunistically recording any marine mammals sighted.
+How It Works: Naturalists and guides routinely cross the Channel and San Francisco region aboard whale watching and tourism boats, as well as land-based locations looking for whales and opportunistically recording any marine mammals sighted.
 When whales are spotted, their location, species, and behavior are recorded with the Whale Alert and Spotter Pro mobile apps and are transmitted to a database when the boat returns to dock.
 These observations are also combined with data collected during monthly aerial surveys of the Santa Barbara Channel shipping lanes.
-Surveys were flown monthly from 2017-2019.
-The flight schedule is still to be determined for 2020.
+Surveys are planned to be flown monthly from 2017-2022.
+The flight schedule is still to be determined for 2023.
 For each survey flight, two transects are flown that cover a distance of approximately 180 nautical miles and follow the north and southbound Santa Barbara Channel Traffic Separation Scheme (TSS) from Oxnard to Pt.
 Arguello.